nd-nuclear-theory/mcscript-ncci/INSTALL.md

   the environment variable `NCCI_LIBRARY_PATH`, to tell `mcscript-ncci` where to find the results of prior runs (results files, wave function files, and other files containing metadata about the run).
-This may also be given as a colon-delimited list of directories to search.
+This may also be given as a colon-separated list of directories to search.